 I guess that's in part because as customizable as your experience on plex is, piracy will always be more custom-tailored to your tastes.
 Wanna watch any series or movie for free but don't care about video quality or lag?
 Go to some shady "streaming" website.
 Care about lag but not video quality?
 Direct downloads.Don't wanna choose between video quality & a lack of lagging?
 Torrent it.
 (Although occasionally it still lags if your computer is fragmented.)
 Want the video/audio player to look a certain way?
 Get a skinnable player & download some themes or simply use one that looks nice.
 Want to try out a video/audio player to see which one is the best?
 You can, free of charge.
 Want to watch something with dual subtitles to help with language learning?
 There are video players for that, like SMPlayer or that version of VLC that's still in beta testing.
 No extension required.
 Want to use an adblocker without getting that dreaded pop-up message?
 Most of the people pirating are using adblockers anyway.
 The only reason these legal streaming services can compete is that they're legal.

-Edit: Apparently the gradient bar is only in librewolf for some reason.
-I checked it out in MS Edge & Waterfox and it was fine.
-Maybe it's because of a failure to fingerprint me, I don't know.
-But Still annoying.Flat design on the other hand: A lot of minimalist flat design just ends up looking boring to me & equally corporate (and if it's a corporate website that only has light mode, down right unusable).
+Edit: Apparently the gradient bar is only in librewolf & waterfox for some reason.
+I checked it out in MS Edge and it was fine.
+Maybe it's because of a failure to fingerprint me or because most of the browsers I use are firefox-based, I don't know.
+But still annoying.Flat design on the other hand: A lot of minimalist flat design just ends up looking boring to me & equally corporate (and if it's a corporate website that only has light mode, down right unusable).

 But seeing some of the personal websites people had made me realize how beautiful flat design (and light mode too) can be if there's actual passion behind it.
 I guess the reason I like skeuomorphism & older design trends is that there was more of a sense that there was effort & thought put into it.
 Making the youtube app icon a tv just makes sense.The reason I don't mind the new firefox icon is it's still of, well, a firefox and makes sense namewise.
 I also like the brave icon for being one of the few modern browser icons that isn't swirly & has a strong outline, reflecting its name, even if I dislike them as a company/product.
 (They're still better than google but if you know, you know.)